Manufacturers Trust Company Building: Architecture

 510 Fifth Avenue was built in the International Style as a bank for the Manufacturers Trust Company.
 It was designed by Charles Evans Hughes III and Gordon Bunshaft of Skidmore, Owings & Merrill (SOM).
 While Hughes had won a design competition held within SOM, senior architect Bunshaft and project coordinator William S. Brown were given responsibility for the project, and Hughes's involvement beyond the design competition is unclear.
 Patricia W. Swan led the design team in collaboration with Bunshaft and Roy O. Allen.
 Eleanor H. Le Maire was the interior designer, and artist Harry Bertoia was hired to create art for the interior.
 The George A. Fuller Company erected the structure, with Alan Labie as the job captain.
 Other firms involved in the building's construction included structural engineers Weiskopf and Pickworth; mechanical and electrical engineers Syska and Hennessy; and landscape architects Clarke and Rapuano.

 510 Fifth Avenue is the first International Style bank building in the United States.
 While earlier bank branches across the U.S. had been designed with similar modern features, they otherwise retained more traditional designs.
 According to Horace C. Flanigan, the CEO of Manufacturers Trust when the building was constructed, the design was intended to convey a "sense of stability and security" while using modern materials.
 A press release, issued when the branch opened in 1954, said that the design would advertise itself; Bunshaft likewise compared the high-capacity layout to that of a store.
 At the time of the building's construction, banks focused on marketing their services, where previously they had focused on security.
-510 Fifth Avenue was accordingly described by the Architectural Forum as an example of "a dynamic new kind of prestige design for large financial institutions", through the "lavishness" of its architecture.
+The Manufacturers Trust Company Building was accordingly described by the Architectural Forum as an example of "a dynamic new kind of prestige design for large financial institutions", through the "lavishness" of its architecture.